outpaddling/LPJS/README.md

 dirty data analysis.
 Quickly deploy on as many cloud instances as you need for this week's computations.
-You can even configure a single PC as a cluster for the sake of queuing jobs to maximize utilization of limited resources.
+You can even configure a single PC as a cluster for the sake of queuing jobs to maximize utilization of its limited resources.

-    The only networking requirement is that all nodes can connect to the head node.
-I.e., the head node can use an IP that is directly routable from all nodes, or could itself be behind a NAT using port-forwarding.
+    The only networking requirement is that all compute nodes can connect to the head node.
+The head node can use an IP that is directly routable from all nodes, or could itself be behind a router with NAT using port-forwarding.

     Note that for best communication performance, all nodes should be on the same subnet, preferably with a dedicated switch used only by cluster nodes.
-    However, LPJS is designed to function where this is not practical, such as existing office or campus networks.
+    However, LPJS is designed to function where this is not practical, and can utilize existing office or campus networks, even the Internet (one of our test compute nodes is several miles from the head node).

-LPJS only provides functionality that can be implemented with reasonable effort on __any__ POSIX platform, including but not limited to:
+LPJS directly provides only functionality that can be implemented with reasonable effort on __any__ POSIX platform, including but not limited to:

 - Queuing of batch jobs

 - Management of available cores and memory

-- Full enforcement of resource limits stated by job descriptions
+- Full enforcement of resource limits as stated by job descriptions

 - Job monitoring